kairosProject/ApiController/README.md

 The response event is in charge of the response transformation, to be compliant with a given format.
 It will implement a 'setResponse' and a 'getResponse' methods, that allow changing the original response element.

+As the process event, the response event will also offer a storage for parameters.

 ## 5) Usage

 #### 5.1) Basic usage